yannickbattail/fulgens-js/docs/index.md

 AilurusApi.map(success);
 ```

 *success* is a function that take the maps as parameter.
-This function is called when the recieved with success from the Ailurus
+This function is called when the received with success from the Ailurus

 Example:
 ```javascript